dantrevino/talks/2017-08-15 - Portland-Enterprise-Blockchain-Meetup/slides.md

 2) Access is granted to applications through the identity system.

 3) Storage backend currently Dropbox.
-Adding support for S3 compatible backends (AWS, Google, Azure, Minio)
+Adding support for S3 compatible backends (AWS, Google, Azure, Minio), as well as distributed systems like IPFS.

 ---